ono-midori/ono-midori.github.io/techs/zguide.md

 Many architectures follow some kind of client/server model, where the server is the component that is most static, and the clients are the components that are most dynamic, i.e., they come and go the most.
 There are sometimes issues of addressing: servers will be visible to clients, but not necessarily vice versa.
 So mostly it's obvious which node should be doing `zmq_bind()` (the server) and which should be doing `zmq_connect()` (the client).
 It also depends on the kind of sockets you're using, with some exceptions for unusual network architectures.
 We'll look at socket types later.

 Now, imagine we start the client before we start the server.
 In traditional networking, we get a big red Fail flag.
-But ZeroMQ lets us start and stop pieces arbitrarily.
+But ZeroMQ lets us start and stop pieces arbitrarily. [在配置好连接后，两个结点可以同时掉线或者在线.]
 As soon as the client node does `zmq_connect()`, the connection exists and that node can start to write messages to the socket.
 At some stage (hopefully before messages queue up so much that they start to get discarded, or the client blocks), the server comes alive, does a zmq_bind(), and ZeroMQ starts to deliver messages.

 A server node can bind to many endpoints (that is, a combination of protocol and address) and it can do this using a single socket.
 This means it will accept connections across different transports: